 - Verifies plan queries or offered services shown on the user profile.

-- Verifies whether plan remaining queries are shown on the user profile or not.
+- Verifies whether or not the remaining plan queries are shown on the user profile.

 - Check whether or not the expiry date for the purchased plan is shown on the profile.

 - Check whether the plan expiration notification should be on the dashboard/profile.
 Email may also be sent to the user.

 - Check whether the renewal plan link is added to the Dashboard or not.

 - Click on the renew link, which should redirect to the plan and pricing page.

 - Check that the user cannot enjoy services once the plan expires and the user does not renew the plan.